 Have a meta-discussion about the important values in life.
 Decide, don’t slide in major decisions, such as having children.

 Have a frank discussion about power and decision-making.
-The power play issue can get ugly fast.
+The power play issues can get ugly fast, and are a predictor of divorce.
 Few things build resentment more quickly than feeling marginalized, powerless and kept in the dark by your spouse.

 If you’ve got the cash, you need to be sensitive about how you throw your weight around.
 And if you’re not the spouse with the spending power, expect to feel occasional stress and tension.

-Research tells us that they later in life that you marry, the more money problems in a marriage, particularly with issues of power and decision-making, will arise.
+Research tells us that the later in life that you marry, the more money problems you will have.
+Particularly with issues of power and decision-making.